Business events in Microsoft Flow

 Multiple flows can subscribe to the same business event in different legal entities or in the same legal entity.

-The Flow endpoint in Finance and Operations must not be configured manually in Finance and Operations.
+The Flow endpoint must not be configured manually.
 The endpoint will automatically get created from Flow as explained above.

 For how-to information about using business events in Microsoft Flow, see Consume business events in Microsoft Flow.